Video of husky and bison at Grand Teton is a reminder to keep dogs under control

 Dogs (and even cats) are welcome at many US National Parks (see our guide to the best National Parks for dogs for some suggestions), but it's important to take responsibility for your good boy or girl.

-Rules vary by park, but the National Park Service has published a map showing all the locations where pets are welcome (opens in new tab), which you can click for more details.
-At Grand Teton (opens in new tab), for example, dogs have to be under physical control at all times, whether that's in a crate or on a leash no longer than 6ft.
+Rules vary by park, but the National Park Service has published a map showing all the locations where pets are welcome, which you can click for more details.
+At Grand Teton, for example, dogs have to be under physical control at all times, whether that's in a crate or on a leash no longer than 6ft.
 They aren't allowed in the backcountry or on park trails, and allowing dogs to frighten wildlife is prohibited.

-The NPS has also compiled a set of tips for camping with your pet (opens in new tab), including being aware of whether your animal is likely to cause a disturbance, whether it is in good health, and what you will be able to do together if pets aren't allowed on trails.
+The NPS has also compiled a set of tips for camping with your pet, including being aware of whether your animal is likely to cause a disturbance, whether it is in good health, and what you will be able to do together if pets aren't allowed on trails.

-Cat is the editor of Advnture, She’s been a journalist for 13 years, and was fitness and wellbeing editor on TechRadar before joining the Advnture team in 2022.
-She’s a UK Athletics qualified run leader, and in her spare time enjoys nothing more than lacing up her shoes and hitting the roads and trails (the muddier, the better).
+Cat is the editor of Advnture, She’s been a journalist for 15 years, and was fitness and wellbeing editor on TechRadar before joining the Advnture team in 2022.
+She’s a UK Athletics qualified run leader, and in her spare time enjoys nothing more than lacing up her shoes and hitting the roads and trails (the muddier, the better), usually wearing at least two sports watches.